Jeremy Gieske

 Training Consultant

-since the days of the Apple II+ and Karateka.
-However,
+player since the days of the Apple II+ and Karateka.

-with playing video games and his strong background in
+video games and his strong background in mass communications

-electronic media, Jeremy has been heavily involved with
+media, Jeremy has been heavily involved with the

 his Masters degree with distinction from the University